JSheare/TGF_and_glow_search_program/README.md

     tgf-search-cl yymmdd yymmdd detector processed

+#### **'custom' Mode:**
+This mode can be used to specify custom data import and result export locations.
+To use it, enter a command of the following form:

+    tgf-search-cl yymmdd yymmdd detector custom import_directory export_directory

+Note: if you don't wish to specify one of the directories, simply use the word 'none' instead.
+Here's an example where we omit a custom import directory:

+    tgf-search-cl yymmdd yymmdd detector custom none export_directory

 #### **Other Things to Know:**
 It is possible to use as many of these modes in tandem as the user needs
 <br/>